NatKacz99/advanced-mathematical-expressions/README.md

 This micro service does anything from numerical calculation to symbolic math parsing.
+Most of the operations are based on Newton API.

 How does it work?
 Send a GET request to newton with a url-encoded math expression and your preferred operation.